-As the food so the mind.
-As the mind so the man.
-Yet, as the pace of life changes, as our lifestyles transform, we adopt new food, not necessarily healthy, and discard beneficial foodstuff from our diet.
-We create an imbalance in our overall well-being due to our callous attitude to our diet as well as non-clarity about what to eat, when to eat and how to eat.
+You are what you eat.
+As the food, so is the mind; as the mind, so is the man.
+Yet, as the pace of life changes, as our lifestyles transform, we adopt new foods, not necessarily healthy, and discard beneficial foods from our diet.
+We create an imbalance in our overall well-being due to our callous attitude to our diet as well as our confusion over what to eat, when to eat, and how to eat.

 Adjoining the kitchen is the Dining Hall which is designed to promote eating with a Sattvic state of mind.
-As it is not advisable to eat food with disturbed state of mind, diners are guided to maintain silence in the hall.
-The institute also keeps a check on its environmental footprint by serving meals only in reusable, stainless steel utensils.
-The Kitchen and Dinning Hall also keep the not-so-eco-friendly paper napkins and paper towels out.
+As it is not advisable to eat food in a disturbed state of mind, diners are advised to eat their meals in silence.
+The Institute also keeps a check on its environmental footprint by serving meals only in reusable, stainless steel utensils; we also refrain from using paper napkins and paper towels.

-The diners sit on the floor to eat meals in the Dinning Hall.
+The diners sit on the floor to eat their meals in the Dining Hall.
 This is an ancient Indian tradition and has its roots in yoga.
-It requires the diners to sit cross-legged akin to sukhasana.
-Some of the health benefits of eating in this manner include enhanced digestion, improved posture, feeling calm and also weight management.
-However, those who have physical health limitations to sit on the floor have an access to chairs too.
+It requires the diners to sit cross-legged in the Sukhasana posture.
+Some of the health benefits of eating in this manner include better digestion, improved posture, feeling calm, and also weight management.
+However, those with physical health limitations have access to chairs too.